RkcBusterz/UltraTerminalAI/readme.md

 👉 **[https://billing.ultravm.tech](https://billing.ultravm.tech)**

 Once a plan is purchased, your API key will automatically get activated.
-If you lose access, you can always generate a new one with `/getapi`.
+If it expires, renew your plan and regenerate a new one with `/generateapi`.

 ---